Eat healthy with a little help from 3SquaresVT!

-3SquaresVT is a federal USDA program that can help you stretch your food budget and put three square meals a day on your table.
-Benefits may include:
+3SquaresVT is a federal USDA program (formerly food stamps) that can help stretch your food budget so you can put three healthy meals on your table every day.

 Who is eligible?